kiegroup/act-js/README.md

   [jobName: string]: (
     {
       name: "locates the step using the name field"
-      mockWith: "command to replace the given step with" } |
+      mockWith: "command or a new step as JSON to replace the given step with" } |
     {
       id: "locates the step using the id field"
-      mockWith: "command to replace the given step with" } |
+      mockWith: "command or a new step as JSON to replace the given step with" } |
     {
       uses: "locates the step using the uses field"
-      mockWith: "command to replace the given step with" } |
+      mockWith: "command or a new step as JSON to replace the given step with" } |
     {
       run: "locates the step using the run field"
-      mockWith: "command to replace the given step with" }
+      mockWith: "command or a new step as JSON to replace the given step with" }
   )[]
 }